microsoft/AADConnectConfigDocumenter/README.md

 * To enable quick understanding of the synchronization configuration and "how it happens"!
 * To build confidence in getting things right when making changes to the default configuration!!
-* To know what was changed when you applied a new build of Azure AD Connect!!!
+* To know what was changed when you applied a new build / configuration of Azure AD Connect or added/udpated custom sync rules!!!

 Prerequisites: